Skip to main content

 How It Worksedit

 Every month, NRL22 releases a standardized five-stage Course of Fire that clubs nationwide shoot simultaneously.
-These aren't bullseye matches where you sit at a bench -- you're working barricades, shooting from improvised positions, and engaging steel targets from 25 to 100 yards under time limits.
+These aren't matches where you sit at a bench -- you're working barricades, shooting from improvised positions, and engaging steel targets from 25 to 100 yards under time limits.

 NRL22 monthly match cycle and scoring flow